ESanchezLozano/iCCR/README.md

 # iCCR -> Incremental Cascaded Continuous Regression.
-Copyright @ 2018.

 # IMPORTANT: USAGE IS AS FOLLOWS

 1) Download and unrar the model, from: